Irvan-Wijaya/SembuhCovidWeb/README.md

 # SembuhCovid Projects

-### An application web platform that aims to make it easier for Covid patients to get free medicines from the government.
+### Healthcare web application platform that aims to make it easier for Covid patients to get free medicines from the government.

 For more information, please check this [Documentation](https://drive.google.com/file/d/1VNQOpzKSMfX5fByJvYMNP-S2DhJhiFsl/view?usp=share_link).